rkierbel/lia/README.md

 Lia stands for Legal Inquiry Assistant.

 Lia can answer legal questions in three languages: English, French and Dutch.
-Lia always provides references to the legal sources used to formulate her answer.
+Lia always provides references to the legal sources it uses to formulate her answer.
 Lia's answer is formulated in a way that is understandable by anyone, with or without legal knowledge.

 Lia has a fixed knowledge base of a limited corpus of legal documents (to date January 14th, 2025: Brussels Housing Code).